Stopping the racist robocall in Florida

 - Based on the transaction details, we track them down

-- We write a dispute letter and file a robocall lawsuit
+- We write a dispute letter demanding compensation and sent it off to them

 Is the fake credit card necessary?